TAM Transportes Aéreos Regionais Flight 402

 TAM Transportes Aéreos Regionais Flight 402 was a scheduled domestic flight from Caxias do Sul, Brazil, to Recife International Airport in Recife, via São Paulo–Congonhas International Airport and Santos Dumont Airport in Rio de Janeiro.
-On 31 October 1996, at 8:27 (UTC-2), the starboard engine of the Fokker 100 operating the route reversed thrust while the aircraft was climbing away from the runway at Congonhas.
+On 31 October 1996, at 08:27 (UTC-2), the thrust reverser was accidentally deployed on the starboard engine of the Fokker 100 operating the route while the aircraft was climbing away from runway 17R at Congonhas.
 The aircraft stalled and rolled beyond control to the right, then struck two buildings and crashed into several houses in a heavily populated area only 25 seconds after takeoff.
 All 95 people on board were killed, as well as another 4 on the ground.
 It is the fourth deadliest accident in Brazilian aviation history, the second at the time.
 It is also the deadliest aviation accident involving a Fokker 100.

 Background

 Aircraft

 The aircraft involved was a Fokker 100 with the registration PT-MRK.
 It was delivered to TAM in 1993, and was painted in a special livery to commemorate being awarded best regional carrier by Air Transport World.